 You can use Ctrl + Tab to switch between all the opened excel workbooks.

-Table array not only contains table range rather it contains Workbook Name, Worksheet Name, and data range in that workbook.
+The table array not only contains table range rathbut it also, but it also contains Workbook Name, Worksheet Name, and data range in that workbook.

 We need to lock the table array here.
 Excel itself locked the table array automatically.